saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

     <img src={useBaseUrl('img/api-fortress/2022/04/how-to-request-login.png')} alt="login"/>

-2. Executing the login we will have as response the desired token.
+2. The response payload from the login call will contain the desired token.
 Let's use the following as an example response.

     <img src={useBaseUrl('img/api-fortress/2022/04/how-to-token.png')} alt="response token"/>

-3. Now we need to save the token as variable using a **SET Component**.
+3. Now we need to save the token as a variable using a **SET Component**.

    ```text
    Var: token //the name of the variable